gao-hongnan/gaohn-mlops-docs/docs/mlops_docs/git/introduction.md

 This git documentation is mostly based on [Atlassian's Git Tutorial](https://www.atlassian.com/git/tu torials/) and [Colt Steele's Learn Git in 15 Minutes](https://www.youtube.com/watch?v=USjZcfj8yxE).

+I have since changed my GitHub username from **reigHns92** to **gao-hongnan**, so do not be alarmed to see the former in the documentation.

 ## Dummy Repository